 Ifat Shatzky is a mother of three who moved to the United States from Israel 15 years ago and for the past eight years has been living in Princeton.
 She earned her BFA in Art and Education in Israel and has been teaching children.
 Ifat has painted professionally in Israel as well as in the United States.
 Also, she has done work as a graphic designer, has been in numerous shows and is currently represented in four galleries.
 Ifat considers herself a mixed media artist.
 She loves working with different mediums and likes experimenting with new materials.
 Visit Ifat’s website at www.ifatshatzky.com.

 Colby Cedar Smith holds a BA in English and Creative Writing from Colorado College and an EdM in Arts in Education from Harvard University.
-For the past fifteen years she has worked as a freelance editor and taught creative writing workshops in high schools, art museums, community centers, university classrooms, and corporations.
-Colby is the author of two chapbooks: Seven Seeds of the Pomegranate (The Penny Press, 2006) and Transplanted (Bokbinderigatan Press, 2013).
-She has been a finalist for The Iowa Review Poetry Award, the New Letters Poetry Prize, the Marica and Jan Vilcek Prize for Poetry, and the Colorado Prize for Poetry.
-Her poems have been published in Bellevue Literary Review, Harper Palate, Potomac Review, Saranac Review, and The Iowa Review.
+For the past twenty years she has taught creative writing workshops in grade schools, high schools, art museums, community centers, university classrooms, and corporations.
+She has been a finalist for over twenty poetry prizes including The Iowa Review Poetry Award, the New Letters Poetry Prize, and the Colorado Prize for Poetry; and a semi-finalist for the 92Y “Discovery”/Boston Review Poetry Prize.
+Her poems have been published in Bellevue Literary Review, Harper Palate, Mid-American Review, Pleiades, Potomac Review, Saranac Review, and The Iowa Review.
+Colby received a 2020 New Jersey Council on the Arts Fellowship in Poetry, and a 2021/2022 New Jersey AIE Artist in Residency Grant.
+Her debut novel in verse, CALL ME ATHENA: GIRL FROM DETROIT, is a Junior Library Guild Gold Selection Standard Selection, an American Booksellers Association Indie Next Pick, a 2021 Cybils Award Nominee, a 2021 Goodreads Choice Best Poetry Nominee, and a #1 New Release on Amazon in Teen and YA 20th Century Historical Fiction & Poetry.
+You can read more of her work at www.colbycedarsmith.com

 Karen Titus Smith has been exhibiting work since the late 1980’s.
 In 1992, she won a fellowship from the state of New Jersey and she has been privileged to receive two NJ state residencies.
 She has exhibited in New York, New Jersey and Philadelphia.
 Ms. Smith’s career painting (often mural sized) for a Major New York design firm has placed her work in exclusive four and five star hotels and corporate spaces throughout the United States.
 Karen earned a BFA from Moore College of Art in Philadelphia, PA and continued her studies at The Pennsylvania Academy of Fine Art and Tyler School of Art, Temple University.
 She has taught Visual Art courses at University of the Arts in Philadelphia, PA, Mercer County Community College in Trenton, NJ, Artworks in Trenton, NJ, and Burlington County Community College in Pemberton, NJ.
 She currently teaches Fine Art at The Arts Council of Princeton, Paul Robeson Center for the Arts in Princeton, NJ and Studio Classroom in Pemberton, NJ.
 Examples of her work and career information can be found at www.karentitussmith.com